mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.2/installing/index.md

 - An **Edge-LB pool** can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
 Currently the Edge-LB pool supports only HAProxy as a load balancer.

-You must install Universe repositories for the Edge-LB API server and the Edge-LB pool to install Edge-LB.
+You must install Catalog repositories for the Edge-LB API server and the Edge-LB pool to install Edge-LB.

 <p class="message--note"><strong>NOTE: </strong>If your environment is behind a firewall or otherwise not able to access the public catalog, then you must use a local catalog.</p>